sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 - $name = $_POST['name'] ?? ''; & $id = $_POST['id'] ?? '';
   - Records the user entered name and ID
-- $sql = "INSERT INTO users (name, id) VALUES (?, ?)";
+- $sql = "INSERT INTO boards (name, id) VALUES (?, ?)";
-  - Insert the previously recorded data into the users table
+  - Insert the previously recorded data into the boards table
 - $stmt = $conn->prepare($sql);
   - Prepares the query for the database
 - $stmt->bind_param("si", $name, $id);
   - Binds the specified name and ID to the query
 - if ($stmt->execute())
-  - Checks if user creation is sucessful
+  - Checks if board creation is sucessful
-    - Yes -> displaus "User '$name' added successfully"
+    - Yes -> displays "Board '$name' added successfully"
     - No -> displays ""Error: " . $stmt->error" message